OCA/l10n-france/l10n_fr_department/README.rst

 French Departments (Départements)
 =================================

-This module creates a new model *res_country_department*, sub division of the *res_country_state* and populate it with all the french departments, including overseas departments (in order to have the full list of legal French departments in the res_country_department table).
+This module creates a new model *res_country_department*, sub division of the *res_country_state* and populate it with all the french departments, but only the french departments of mainland.
+If you need the overseas departments, please install the module *l10n_fr_department_oversea*.

 It also adds a computed many2one *department_id* field on the *res_partner* object (this field is not displayed in the partner form